SimpleAnecdote/jekyll-test/_pages/home/benefits.md

     ### Connecting With Your CRM

-    Use the app to simply snap a photo of the business cards you receive and sync them directly into the corporate CRM as a new contact or lead.
+    Use the app to simply snap a photo of the business cards you receive and sync them directly into the corporate CRM as a new contact or a lead.

 -   <i class="material-icons">nature_people</i>